neocortex/paletti/README.md

 ![alt tag](https://github.com/neocortex/paletti/blob/master/images/stdout.png)

-If the output tag is set, the palette is save as an image:
+If the output tag is set, the palette is saved as an image:

 * PIL palette